 → How do they find this correct number hash?
 They need to guess at random.
 The 64-digit mystery number hash function is impossible to predict, so miners essentially guess at the mystery number.
 What’s more, there may be several nodes that produce the correct number hash, or there may be none (in which case the miners keep trying, but with a different block).

 → There are a lot of mining nodes competing for that reward, and who wins is dependent upon luck and computing power (the more guessing calculations you can perform, the luckier you are).
-The costs of being a mining node are considerable, not only because of the powerful hardware needed (if you have a faster processor than your competitors, you have a better chance of finding the correct number before they do), but also because of the large amounts of electricity that running these processors consumes.
+The costs of being a mining node are considerable, not only because of the powerful hardware needed (if you have a faster processor than your competitors, you have a better chance of finding the correct number before they do) but also because of the large amounts of electricity that running these processors consumes.

 → A primary advantage of blockchain technology is that its’ ledger and data is peer-to-peer, so it is stored and maintained within many data sources –it is stored within all computer nodes included within the peer-to-peer network, so the risk goes away that a single central bank or data source can be hacked.
 The result is that the essential data underlying monetary records becomes absolutely protected and secure, and faster to obtain.

-→ All of the current 17 million bitcoins have been issued to Miner nodes as compensation for maintaining the digital ledger, or kept by the Bitcoin founder (“Satoshi Nakamoto” team).
+→ All of the current 17 million bitcoins have been issued to Miner nodes as compensation for maintaining the digital ledger or kept by the Bitcoin founder (“Satoshi Nakamoto” team).
 No bitcoins were granted to initial buyers.
 Because the maximum amount to be issued is 21 million, there is speculation that the value of each bitcoin will increase substantially over time.

 → The way that this bitcoin (and all other digital) currency becomes valuable is when it can be used to pay for goods and services, or it can be converted to US or other existing and recognized dollars.
-If digital currency cannot be used for good or services AND it cannot be converted to recognized dollars, then digital currency effectively becomes worthless.
+If digital currency cannot be used for goods or services AND it cannot be converted to recognized dollars, then digital currency effectively becomes worthless.

 → All bitcoin transactions are included within the public ledger via user personal ID’s.
 No user name is listed.
 However, if a personal ID becomes public all of that person’s history and ledger of transactions can be viewed via the public Blockchain/public ledger.

 → The rumor that this privacy would encourage all criminals to transfer illegal dollars via cryptocurrency is not practical.
-The exchange of US and other cash would accomplish that better as there is no record of who is paid via cash.
+The exchange of US dollars and other cash would accomplish that better as there is no record of who is paid via cash.

 So what now?